act65/masters-thesis/notes/for-thesis/abstraction-complexity.md

-There are a few different parts to charachterising the complexity of an abstraction.
+There are a few different parts to characterising the 'complexity' of an abstraction.

 - Discovery of the abstraction
 - Solving the abstraction